Sex differences in psychology: Empathy

-Current literature find that women demonstrate more empathy across studies.
+Current literature has found that women demonstrate more empathy.
 Women perform better than men in tests involving emotional interpretation, such as understanding facial expressions, and empathy.

 Some studies argue that this is related to the subject's perceived gender identity and gendered expectations influencing the subject's implicit gender stereotypes.
 Additionally, culture impacts gender differences in the expression of emotions.
 This may be explained by the different social roles women and men have in different cultures, and by the status and power men and women hold in different societies, as well as the different cultural values various societies hold.
 Some studies have found no differences in empathy between women and men, and suggest that perceived gender differences are the result of motivational differences.
 Some researchers argue that because differences in empathy disappear on tests where it is not clear that empathy is being studied, men and women do not differ in ability, but instead in how empathetic they would like to appear to themselves and others.

-Women are better at recognizing facial effects, expression processing and emotions in general.
-Men were only better at recognizing specific behaviour which includes anger, aggression and threatening cues.
+Women are better at recognizing facial effects, expression processing and emotions in general, while men were better at recognizing specific behaviour which includes anger, aggression and threatening cues.
 Small but statistically significant sex differences favour females in "Reading of the mind" test.
 "Reading of the mind" test is an ability measure of theory of mind or cognitive empathy.
 Overall, females have an advantage in non-verbal emotional recognition.